Tommy Edman Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 21st in MLB.

-- Rangers pitchers combine to give up 52 home runs (0.9 per game), the fewest in baseball.
+- Rangers pitchers combine to surrender 52 home runs (0.9 per game), the first-fewest in the league.

-- Perez (6-1) gets the starting nod for the Rangers in his 12th start of the season.
-He's put together a 4.43 ERA in 61 2/3 innings pitched, with 44 strikeouts.
+- Dunning gets the start for the Rangers, his sixth of the season.
+He is 4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched.

-- In his last time out on Tuesday, the left-hander went 4 2/3 innings against the Detroit Tigers, allowing six earned runs while surrendering seven hits.
+- In his most recent appearance on Wednesday, the right-hander threw five innings against the Detroit Tigers, giving up three earned runs while surrendering seven hits.

+- In 13 games this season, the 28-year-old has a 2.06 ERA and 6 strikeouts per nine innings, while giving up a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.